GreaterDiscord/GreaterDiscordInstaller/CONTRIBUTING.md

-# Contributing to BetterDiscord's Installer
+# Contributing to GreaterDiscord's Installer

 Thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to BetterDiscord's Installer.
+The following is a set of guidelines for contributing to GreaterDiscord's Installer.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 These guidelines have been adapted from [Atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).

 #### Table Of Contents